Unsupported Browser

 • Employ emergency civilian blood shortage algorithm with the US Department of Defense where the Army, Navy, and Air Force have their own blood supplies from their collection services

-• Faciliate coordination between US Department of Health and Human Services and local, regional, and national media to provide information on the crisis early and initiate blood drives to replenish critical blood and platelet inventories
+• Facilitate coordination between US Department of Health and Human Services and local, regional, and national media to provide information on the crisis early and initiate blood drives to replenish critical blood and platelet inventories

 • Recognize the need for coordination by each state’s hospital association to identify critical shortages of each individual hospital for suppliers, state, and federal agencies